Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_3_MB6XD.md

 #### Initial USB setup

-You will need to initially setup the Duet 3 using a USB cable (USB A to Micro B).
+You may find it easiest to initially setup the Duet 3 using a USB cable (USB A to USB C).
 Make sure the USB cable is capable of carrying power AND data; some USB cables are power-only.
 Then follow the guide here: [Getting connected to your Duet](/How_to_guides/Getting_connected/Getting_connected_to_your_Duet).

 After following this guide, you should be able to connect to your Duet 3 over your network, and connect to the Duet Web Console (DWC).

 # Commissioning